DOYU Investors Have Opportunity to Lead DouYu International Holdings Limited Securities Fraud Lawsuit

-LOS ANGELES, July 6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DouYu International Holdings Limited ("DouYu" or the "Company") (NASDAQ: DOYU).
+LOS ANGELES, July 12, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DouYu International Holdings Limited ("DouYu" or the "Company") (NASDAQ: DOYU).

 Class Period: April 30, 2021 – May 9, 2023